R&D Tax Credit claims have more than doubled – so why are so many companies still missing out?

 The perception that R&D Tax Credits are not for us is reflected in the business sectors making successful claims.
 While manufacturing and information and communication accounted for more than half of the successful claims so far for 2016-17, sectors such as health, education and transport accounted for only around 1% of claims each.
 Mining and quarrying, real estate, accommodation and food, and electricity, steam, gas and air conditioning accounted for less than 0.5% of claims each.
 Any company in those underrepresented sectors which pays UK corporation tax and is trying to “resolve technological or scientific uncertainty” in its work could have a valid claim.

 Some businesses may also still be unaware of the changes introduced in April 2012, which removed the minimum threshold of R&D expenditure of £10,000.
-Although HMRC says the change has had a “noticeable effect” on the number of first-time applicants claiming R&D tax relief, given the general level of awareness there are likely to be many businesses who believe the relief is for major research projects rather than the lower level, sub-£10,000, activity they carry out.
+Although first-time applicants claiming R&D tax relief R&D tax relief, given the general level of awareness there are likely to be many businesses who believe the relief is for major research projects rather than the lower level, sub-£10,000, activity they carry out.

 What can you do to claim?